DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 With this file, I can generate _another_ static library, `<extension>_static.a`, which is the one I finally link to Postgres.

+Something like this:

 <center>
     <img src="assets/Page-2.svg" style="width: 35rem; max-width: 100%" />
 </center>

+There's nothing that _yet another layer of indirection_ can't beat.

 ### A detour on pgvector and PGXS